JonathanHalpern/jonathan-halpern/src/pages/projects/hsbc.md

 **MyDeal Admin:**

-* Used React Redux to build the front end for an admin site to manage deals
+* Used React Redux to build the front end for an admin site to manage deals.
-* Worked closely with back end team to instruct them on best ways to set up their APIs
+* Worked closely with back end team to instruct them on best ways to set up their APIs.
-* Was highly praised by senior management for the speed and quality of the work
+* Was highly praised by senior management for the speed and quality of the work.

 **Meet the Experts:**

-* Pioneered a move to React away from Angular
+* Pioneered a move to React away from Angular.
-* Used React Redux to build a LinkedIn style tool
+* Used React Redux to build a LinkedIn style tool.
-* Ran demos to demonstrate progress to senior management
+* Ran demos to demonstrate progress to senior management.
-* Used advanced React Redux techniques such as Higher Order Components, Selectors, Normalised State, Flow and Styled Components
+* Used advanced React Redux techniques such as Higher Order Components, Selectors, Normalised State, Flow and Styled Components.
-* Wrote algorithm to determine which search results to display
+* Wrote algorithm to determine which search results to display.
-* Provided additional support to team as Scrum Master
+* Provided additional support to team as Scrum Master.
-* Additionally, built a promotional mini games using Pixi in just three weeks, including multiple designed levels, particle effects, collision detection
+* Additionally, built a promotional mini games using Pixi in just three weeks, including multiple designed levels, particle effects, collision detection.

 **Working Capital Analytics:**

-1. Angular/Ionic hybrid analytics and sales App
+1. Angular/Ionic hybrid analytics and sales App.
-2. Used D3 to make data interactive charts and visualisations
+2. Used D3 to make data interactive charts and visualisations.
-3. Performed Business Analysis to improve the product
+3. Performed Business Analysis to improve the product.
-4. Worked with global team, managing junior members in India
+4. Worked with global team, managing junior members in India.
-5. Ran weekly Dev meetings to share best practice and discuss issues
+5. Ran weekly Dev meetings to share best practice and discuss issues.